 Chartreuse let out a low whistle.
 “This is SO COOL,” she said.
 “The inventor must have, you know, put a lot of thought into this thing.”

 Frank came back to the table.
 “As you say.
 It also means that we’d better not play with the electronics in the handle, as I have no idea how the heck this device is scanning all of space for its users, then accounting for the curvature of the Earth and whatnot.”

 “Right,” Clarke mused, nodding slowly.
 “It would suck if your past selves were on opposite sides of the planet, leading to the machine placing you under the Earth’s crust or something.”

 “Bad idea,” Clarke asserted, with some bitterness.
-“Hell, they didn’t even stick around town past Day 3 of the search for their daughter.”
+“Hell, they didn’t even stick around town past Day 3 of the search for their missing daughter.”

-“And for that,” Luci added, “we’re going to need all of your birth places.”
+“And for that,” Luci summarized, “we’re going to need all of your birth places.”
 She sighed.
 “Of course, since I’m younger than Julie, and I don’t even know who my parents were, I can’t join the rescue mission.
 It adds too much additional randomness to the calculations.”

 “You can co-ordinate our efforts here, Luci,” Frank noted, reaching out to touch her shoulder before looking at the others.
 “Now, I had a map of Canada, but if Julie was born in the States, that’s not going to be big enough.
 I’ll run and get an atlas.”

 “Tim, what’s up?”
 Clarke inquired, after scanning everyone’s expressions.
 “You’re looking unusually pensive.”